tannerwride/orbdemo/README.md

             sudo mv ~/doctl /usr/local/bin
 ```

-- In app.terraform.io create a new organization, and give it a name.
+- In https://app.terraform.io create a new organization, and give it a unique name.
 (If you just signed up, you should click "Start from Scratch" to create the organization.)
 - Create a new workspace called `cicd-workshop-do` (CLI-driven Workflow > Github.com > Only select repos > cicd-workshop).
 - In the workspace GUI, go to `Settings > General`, and make sure to switch the `Execution Mode` to `Local`.